kawser2133/dependency-injection/README.md

 Dependency Injection (DI) is a powerful design pattern that promotes loose coupling between components in software development.
 By injecting dependencies into a class rather than having the class create them directly, DI enhances code maintainability, testability, and reusability.
 In this repository, I will delve into the concept of Dependency Injection and its seamless implementation in ASP.NET Core, complete with relevant code examples from my renowned [Clean Structured Project](https://github.com/kawser2133/clean-structured-project) and [Clean Structured API Project](https://github.com/kawser2133/clean-structured-api-project) repositories.

-You can visit my blog post- [Understanding Dependency Injection: A Practical Guide with Code Examples](https://binarybytez.com/understanding-dependency-injection/)
+You can visit my blog post [Understanding Dependency Injection: A Practical Guide with Code Examples](https://binarybytez.com/understanding-dependency-injection/)

 ## The Essence of Dependency Injection